kristhayer11/alcohols-empire/content/appendix.md

 <br>
 *Heat together in a small saucepan with enough water to cover the ingredients.
 Cook until mixture is fragrant and very flavorful, perhaps 20 minutes.
 Strain to remove the ingredients, return the water to the stove, and add 1 lb granulated sugar.
 Simmer until all of the sugar has dissolved and the liquid is somewhat reduced.
 Keep in the refrigerator.*
 <hr style="border: 2px solid black;" />
-### Water of Flowers ###
+### Water of Flowers: ‘Bruise the seeds; bruise all the flowers’ ###

 <span class="gray-text">
 HISTORIC RECIPE TRANSCRIPTION  [^2]
 <br>
-"Water of Flowers.
+*"Water of Flowers.
 The greater quantity.
 <br>
 Take strong proof-spirit what sufficeth, and put it into a wide mouthed Pot, (or other Vessel) stopt very close.
-Take those several flowers following in their seasons, and being clean pickt, put them to the spirit in the pot, *viz.* Cow slips wood-bind, stock jilly flowers of all three sorts, Damask roses, Musk Roses, Sweet Brier flowers, Clove Jilly-flowers, Lilium Convallium, Jasmine, Citron flowers, or pils dry, Orange flowers, or pils dry, Tillia flowers, Garden Thyme flowers, Limon Thyme flowers, Wild Thyme flowers; Lavender flowers, Marigold flowers, Chamomile flowers, Mellilot flowers, Elder flowers, of each half a pound.
-Being furnished with all your flowers as above, when you would distill them, add to them Anniseed 2 pound, Coriander 1 pound; bruise the seeds; it were best to bruise all the flowers; as you put them up into the spirit, for their more orderly working; distil them into strong Proof-spirit according to art; then add to the distilled water, Roses, Jilly flowers, Elder flowers, of each 1 pound: after twelve dayes infusion it may be drawn off; then dulcifie it with white Sugar 10 pound, and being fine, it may be drawn for use."
+Take those several flowers following in their seasons, and being clean pickt, put them to the spirit in the pot,* viz. *Cow slips wood-bind, stock jilly flowers of all three sorts, Damask roses, Musk Roses, Sweet Brier flowers, Clove Jilly-flowers, Lilium Convallium, Jasmine, Citron flowers, or pils dry, Orange flowers, or pils dry, Tillia flowers, Garden Thyme flowers, Limon Thyme flowers, Wild Thyme flowers; Lavender flowers, Marigold flowers, Chamomile flowers, Mellilot flowers, Elder flowers, of each half a pound.
+Being furnished with all your flowers as above, when you would distill them, add to them Anniseed 2 pound, Coriander 1 pound; bruise the seeds; it were best to bruise all the flowers; as you put them up into the spirit, for their more orderly working; distil them into strong Proof-spirit according to art; then add to the distilled water, Roses, Jilly flowers, Elder flowers, of each 1 pound: after twelve dayes infusion it may be drawn off; then dulcifie it with white Sugar 10 pound, and being fine, it may be drawn for use.*"
 </span>
 <br>
 <br>